 In addition to elaborating with the Member States a common understanding on the financing of decommissioning the EC implements the Nuclear Decommissioning Assistance Programme in three Member States.
 This programme provides financial support to Lithuania, Slovakia and Bulgaria based on the Treaty of Accession.
-The Treaty foresees early closure and subsequent decommissioning of Ignalina Unit 1&2 (Lithuania), Bohunice V1 Unit 1&2 (Slovakia) and Kozloduy Unit 1-4 (Bulgaria).
-Because this early closure represents exceptional financial burden not commensurate with the size of economic strength of each country, financial support of the European Union is provided.
-The financial support includes:
+The Treaty foresaw early closure and subsequent decommissioning of Ignalina Unit 1&2 (Lithuania), Bohunice V1 Unit 1&2 (Slovakia) and Kozloduy Unit 1-4 (Bulgaria).
+Because this early closure represented exceptional financial burden not commensurate with the size of economic strength of each country, € 2 830 million financial support of the European Union was provided until end 2013.
+The financial support included: